Nickel is a silver-colored metal found naturally in the environment. It’s often mixed with other metals to make various items, including:

 - avoid wearing jewelry containing nickel or getting a body piercing

-- wear clothing with plastic or coated zippers and buttons
+- avoid wearing clothing with plastic or coated zippers and buttons

 - check with an orthodontist about nickel before getting orthodontic braces